slimeedude/file-splitter/README.md

 # File Splitter
-This tool takes a single file as an input and splits it into encrypted chunks of a desired size.
+This tool takes a single file as an input and splits it into encrypted chunks of a specified size.

 Rquirements:
 --------------------